Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Abstract

 \section{Abstract}

 The computational acceleration of orbital-invariant local correlation methods on graphics processing units (GPUs) has remained largely unexplored due to substantial algorithmic complexities.
-The runtime efficiency of GPU-implemented local correlation theories can be significantly constrained by the parallelizable degree of the orbital localization procedure, the iterative solution of the local wave function, and the adaptation of CUDA kernels to inherently local or sparse operations.
+The runtime efficiency of GPU-implemented local correlation theories can be significantly constrained by the degree of parallelism in the orbital localization procedure, the iterative solution of the local wave function, and the adaptation of CUDA kernels to inherently local or sparse operations.
 Using the second-order M{\o}ller-Plesset perturbation (MP2) theory, we present a multi-GPU implementation for large-scale third-order many-body expansion orbital-specific virtual MP2 (MBE(3)-OSV-MP2) energy calculations.
-Accordingly, our algorithms and implementation address the GPU parallelization ability for peak utilization and parallelism of local MP2 computation in several aspects, including Jacobi-Pipek-Mezey localization, randomized OSV generation, direct MP2 integral regeneration, as well as CUDA kernel adaptation to local operations.
-The GPU-based MBE(3)-OSV-MP2 energy computation achieves $\mathcal{O}(N^{1.9})$ scaling and 84\% parallel efficiency up to 24 GPUs distributed on multiple nodes.
+Accordingly, our algorithms and implementation address the GPU parallelization to maximize peak utilization and the parallelism of local MP2 computation in several aspects, including Jacobi-Pipek-Mezey localization, randomized OSV generation, direct MP2 integral regeneration, and CUDA kernel adaptation for local operations.
+The GPU-based MBE(3)-OSV-MP2 energy computation achieves an effective empirical $N^{1.9}$ scaling up to $(\text{Gly})_{40}$/def2-TZVP and 84\% parallel efficiency without localization up to 24 GPUs distributed on multiple nodes.
 The present implementation delivers 40-fold wall-time speedup of the canonical RI-MP2 and 10-fold speedup of the CPU-based MBE(3)-OSV-MP2 for (H$_2$O)$_{128}$/cc-pVDZ and (H$_2$O)$_{190}$/cc-pVDZ, respectively.
-A large scale computation of 784-atom insulin peptide yields the full MBE(3)-OSV-MP2 energies in 24 minutes with cc-pVDZ (7571 basis functions) and 6.4 hours with cc-pVTZ (17448 basis functions) on 8 NVIDIA A800 GPUs.
-Our work opens up new possibilities for performing fast GPU-based local correlation calculations on real-life macromolecules.
+A large scale computation of a 784-atom insulin peptide yields the full MBE(3)-OSV-MP2 energies in 24 minutes with cc-pVDZ (7571 basis functions) and in 6.4 hours with cc-pVTZ (17448 basis functions) on 8 NVIDIA A800 GPUs.
+Our work opens new possibilities for fast GPU-based local correlation calculations on real-world macromolecules.